 First, you’ll need to find a space for your deployment wall.
 Thankfully, when we moved into this house, I already knew that I wanted to make one and left some empty wall space specifically for this purpose.

-Our deployment wall was in the kitchen, near the table.
-We spend a lot of time in the kitchen, so I knew that this would be a good place for it.
-Then we would be able to see and interact with it daily.
+Our deployment wall was in the kitchen.
+We spend a lot of time in the kitchen, so I knew that this would be a good place to see and interact with it daily.

 2. Add a Countdown….or Three!